nenaddimitrijevic89/discover-videos/README.md

 # Discover Videos

 Fullstack application written in Next.js.
 Implemented all Next.js data fetching features (Server-side Rendering, Static-site Generation, Incremental Static Regeneration), Middlewares and Serverless Functions.
-Deployed on Vercel.
-Hasura cloud used for GraphQl server and PostgresSQL used as DB.
+Hasura cloud used for GraphQl server and PostgreSQL DB.
+Magic SDK is used for passwordless login and JWT for authentication.
+Data is fetched from external Youtube API.

 Demo: [Discover Videos](https://discover-videos-blush.vercel.app/)